commercionetwork/commercionetwork/docs/app_developers/commercioapi-ekyc.md

 ```

 Where user is the email provided as a parameter to the invite endpoint, and thus the email of the new user.
+This Post Call is invoked at the end of all steps of the workflow defined.
+Differently from other parameter
+`workflow_wallet_created_callback` invoked just after wallet creation and membership assignement

 ###  requires_spid_identification